Football: Health Assessment Post-Career

 Why Now?

 Slater says this is important to him because his own son is currently in the NFL.
-He says he is pleased with the changes the league has made with their concussion protocol.
+He says he is pleased with the changes the league has made to its concussion protocol.
 While Slater and his former teammates want to know what’s going on with them, they are happy to help others.
 He knows nothing can fix what’s happening to former players like himself.
-The NFL hopes they can lower the risk for traumatic injuries.
+The NFL hopes it can lower the risk of traumatic injuries.

 Get affordable health insurance quotes by clicking here.